+The amount of time for dental training is minimal, leaving new veterinarians with minimal knowledge of proper dental care and treatment.
 Veterinary training in school must cover many topics other than just dentistry.

-Dental training, depending on when one graduated, could have been nonexistent to only a small part of veterinary training.
+Dental training, depending on when one graduated, could have been nonexistent or only a small part of veterinary training.
 Human dentists focus only on dentistry in school, while veterinarians must focus on all aspect of your pets’ health as well as differences in species and all the various diseases worldwide.
 Many dedicated hours of continuing education have been added to our school knowledge to become efficient in treating and managing dental disease.

 The cost of equipment and its maintenance is high.
 Many veterinarians do not have proper dental equipment such as dental radiographs (x-rays).
 Hospitals that are cleaning teeth without dental radiographs are unable to properly identify dental abscesses and other problems occurring below the gum line, where many of the problems occur.

 Just as in people, dental disease starts at a young age, not just after six years old.
 In dogs under 40 pounds, there are a variety of structural factors that predispose them to major dental disease.
 These patients should have teeth cleanings at least yearly beginning at three years of age.
 Some larger breed dogs have less problems, but still require regular exams.
 This message is being poorly communicated.